Tortonian Thermal Maximum

-The Tortonian Thermal Maximum (TTM) was an interval of relatively warm global climate that occurred during the Tortonian stage of the Neogene period.
+The Tortonian Thermal Maximum (TTM) was an interval of relatively warm global climate that occurred during the Tortonian age of the Neogene period.

 Timing

-The TTM occurred approximately 10.8 Ma, during the early part of the Tortonian.
+The TTM occurred around 10.8 million years ago, during the early part of the Tortonian.

 Effects

-Global mean surface temperature was about 16.4 °C during the TTM.
+Global mean surface temperature was around 61.5 F during the TTM.
 Lake Pannon, the largest lake in Europe, experienced enhanced nutrient inputs that caused blooms of nannoplankton.
-Potamidids experienced an expansion in their geographic range, with them entering the Paratethys from the proto-Mediterranean.
+Potamidids experienced an expansion in their geographic range, with them entering the Paratethys from the Mediterranean Sea.